saintmalik/blog.saintmalik.me/blog/2023-03-13-tls-vault-eks.md

 To make sure communications within your vault and its replicas are encrypted and secure if you have the HA(High Availability) on.

-In this guide, I will work you through the process for those using vault on eks,  let's jump into it
+In this guide, I will work you through the process for those using Vault on EKS,  let's jump into it

 ## Prerequisites

-You have your eks cluster up and you have installed vault, you have kubectl and OpenSSL installed on your local environment.
+You have your EKS cluster up and you have installed Vault, you have kubectl and OpenSSL installed on your local environment.

 ## Creating the TLS Certificate